vladbph/cymatix-doc/README.md

         INT_FLIGHT_INFO:show me flights to Seattle{t_dest}
         don't show me flights to Seattle
     ```
-    Second sample does not have an intent or slots to deduce.
-This means that this statement will be __`just ignored`__ and no deduction will be made, __if we wish__.
+    Second sample does not have an intent or slots to infere.
+This means that this statement will be __`just ignored`__ and no inference will be made, __if we wish__.
 So, the training process will teach the model to remember the difference between these samples.

 - Do not use intent names that can be confused for words.
 I recommend using something like `INT_DO_SOMETHING`.